DaveStaudenmaier/DaveStaudenmaier.github.io/_posts/share-data.md

 We looked at three different ways to pass data between components in Angular including:
 - Parent to child using @Input
-- Sibling using Query Parameters
+- Using Query Parameters to pass data between unrelated components
-- Sibling using a service
+- Using a service to pass data between unrelated components

 I wanted to focus on these three, but you can also pass data from child to parent using @Output and call methods and pass data to a child using @ViewChild.